jhannah/sandbox/README.md

 ```

 Yes, show me everything.
 I can sift through too much information far faster than I can
 explain to you what I need and why.
-Assuming "this is the only bit you need" frequently
+If you assume "this is the only bit you need" you're
-just slows the process down and frustrated me.
+probably just slowing the process down, wasting your time and mine.

 (3) Your current question. **ONE** question.
 What were you expecting?
 What did you get instead?
-You may be having a dozen problems all at once, but you need to reduce to one problem so that
+You may have a dozen problems all at once, but you need to start at one question and we'll go
-someone can help you.
+from there.
 One step at a time.

 By fully framing one clear question you've got a good chance of realizing the answer yourself.
 If not, you've greatly helped me (or anyone else!) help you.